Persisting Frida Scripts¶

 app.attach_script(script, runtime=ScriptRuntime.RUNTIME_QJS, standup=5)

-The script parameter is the content of the Frida script you want to inject (bytecode is supported).
-The runtime is the corresponding runtime, defaulting to qjs.
-The standup parameter means that the injection will only occur 5 seconds after the app process starts (the time is calculated from process creation).
-This parameter has a minimum value of 1 second and a maximum of 300 seconds.
-It helps avoid crashes or other race condition issues caused by injecting into the app process too early.
-In spawn mode, this parameter should always be 0.
+The script parameter is the content of the Frida script you want to inject (supports bytecode), the runtime parameter specifies the corresponding runtime environment (default qjs), and the standup parameter indicates a delayed injection time, meaning injection occurs only 5 seconds after the application process starts (timing begins from process creation).
+The minimum value for this parameter is 1 second, maximum 300 seconds, to avoid injecting too early into the process and causing crashes or other race condition issues.
+In spawn mode, this parameter should always be set to 0.

-This API also supports spawn mode injection.
-However, please note that using spawn mode may interrupt your UI operation flow (if you need to operate the UI simultaneously).
-This is because in spawn mode, if the injected script crashes or the application exits, this mode will automatically relaunch the application, which can interfere with your UI operations.
+This interface also supports injection in spawn mode, but note that using spawn mode may interrupt your UI operation flow, because once you use spawn mode, in the event of an injection script error or the app exiting, the mode automatically restarts the application, thus interfering with your interface operations.
 If you need to use spawn mode, please use the following parameters.

 app = d.application("com.android.settings")